50 Interesting & Fun Facts About Minnesota State to Know

 Minnesota might not be home to any famous Ivy League schools, but it's still one of the best states for education.
 It ranks 6th in the country for its public school system.

-According to statistics, the state has a high school graduation rate of nearly 85%.
-It also has one of the biggest universities in the Midwest which accepts hundreds of new students every year.
+According to statistics, the state had a high school graduation rate of nearly 85% in 2021.
+It also has one of the largest universities in the Midwest, which accepts hundreds of new students every year.

 Random Facts About Minnesota